Cwei0/Cwei0/README.md

-- 👋 Hi, I’m @Cwei0
+- 👋 Hi, I’m Gabriel
-- 👀 I’m interested in Frontend, python and R
+- 👀 I’m interested in MERN stack and python Django.
-- 🌱 I’m currently learning Frontend trio
+- 🌱 I’m currently learning React.js and Node.js
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me bottgabriel@icloud.com